A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: Introduction

 In this work, we introduce a novel quantum protocol, named EPRQDBA, and formally prove that EPRQDBA achieves detectable byzantine agreement.
 Almost all previous analogous protocols have been cast in the form of a game, and, we, too, follow this tradition.
 In particular, in our protocol, the familiar protagonists Alice, Bob and Charlie make one more appearance.
 It is instructive to mention that the pedagogical nature of games often makes expositions of difficult and technical concepts easier to understand and appreciate.
-Ever since their introduction in 1999 \cite{Meyer1999,Eisert1999}, quantum games, have offered additional insight because quite often quantum strategies seem to achieve better results than classical ones \cite{Andronikos2018, Andronikos2021, Andronikos2022a}.
-The famous prisoners' dilemma game provides such the most prominent example \cite{Eisert1999,Giannakis2019}, which also applies to other abstract quantum games \cite{Giannakis2015a}.
+Ever since their introduction in 1999 \cite{Meyer1999, Eisert1999}, quantum games, have offered additional insight because quite often quantum strategies seem to achieve better results than classical ones \cite{Andronikos2018, Andronikos2021, Andronikos2022a}.
+The famous prisoners' dilemma game provides the most prominent example \cite{Eisert1999, Giannakis2019}, which also applies to other abstract quantum games \cite{Giannakis2015a}.
 The quantization of many classical systems can even apply to political structures, as was shown in \cite{Andronikos2022}.
-It is interesting to note that apart from the quantum setting, another unconventional direction has been exploited.
-The biological domain has also thoroughly studied (see \cite{Theocharopoulou2019,Kastampolidou2020a,Kostadimas2021}).
-Biological organisms and systems can also inspire strategies superior to the classical ones, even in games such as the Prisoners' Dilemma \cite{Kastampolidou2020,Kastampolidou2021,Kastampolidou2021a,Papalitsas2021,Adam2023}.